imsma/imsma.github.io/_posts/2019-03-23-how-to-manually-setup-emqx-cluster.md

 | 2 | emqx@192.168.0.32 | 192.168.0.32   |
 | 3 | emqx@192.168.0.33 | 192.168.0.33   |

-You can set **node name of EMQ X Broker Node** using teh `node.name` property defined in `/etc/emqx/emqx.conf` configuration file.
+You can set **node name of EMQ X Broker Node** using the `node.name` property defined in `/etc/emqx/emqx.conf` configuration file.
 Following are detailed steps to set the **node name of EMQ X Broker Node**, follow these steps to setup `node.name` property on each member node.

 1. Connect to *system* with **EMQ X Broker Node** and open terminal.
 2. Open `/etc/emqx/emqx.conf` file for editing.